-- We currently accept data in a flexible format for the annuities and assurances investigations.
+We currently accept data in a flexible format for the annuities, assurances and income protection investigations.
 This is described in these short documents:

-- The SAPS Coding Guide (Apr 2018) applies to actuarial consultancies and others contributing data to the self-administered pension scheme mortality investigation.
+The SAPS Coding Guide (February 2019) applies to actuarial consultancies and others contributing data to the self-administered pension scheme mortality investigation.

-Data requirements for each of the investigations are regularly reviewed and updated
+Data requirements for each of the investigations are regularly reviewed and updated.

 Terms and conditions for data submission

 Read the Terms and Conditions under which CMI Limited accepts and processes data submissions; these apply to data submitted on or after 1 March 2022.

 Additional details of how CMI processes and handles the data it receives are set out in our Data Handling Protocols, which are available to all organisations that contribute data to the CMI, or are considering doing so.
 Please email email@example.com if you would like to receive a copy of the Data Handling Protocols.